 Creating minimum viable product (MVP)

-The major mistake startups tend to make is that they often see no difference between words and actions of their clients.
+The major mistake startups tend to make is that they often see no difference between the words and actions of their clients.
 Saying and paying is not the same.
-Rather than interviewing potential clients, minimum viable product is a much better tool to make sure your product is going to be in demand as it hits the market.
+Rather than interviewing potential clients, the minimum viable product is a much better tool to make sure your product is going to be in demand as it hits the market.

-Main goals for this stage:
+Primary goals for this stage:

-- Create undeniable offer;
+- Create an undeniable offer;

 - Plan the best message delivery on that offer;